dotBunny/GDX/.docfx/manual/contributing/coding-standard.md

 >
 > **Structs over classes** — It's easier to think about data optimizations this way.

-Embedded in the project is an [EditorConfig](https://editorconfig.org/), which significantly helps with some of the style guidelines as well as includes some carvouts for use with `ReSharper` based inspection.
+Embedded in the project is an [EditorConfig](https://editorconfig.org/), which significantly helps with some of the style guidelines as well as includes some carv-outs for use with `ReSharper` based inspection.

 ## Code Organization